Mark 9

 Mark 9 is the ninth chapter of the Gospel of Mark in the New Testament of the Christian Bible.
-It begins with Jesus' prediction that "I tell you the truth, some who are standing here will not taste death before they see that the kingdom of God has come with power".
-The chapter then recounts the transfiguration of Jesus, a healing miracle, and Jesus' teaching about the return of Elijah, humility and temptation.
+It begins with Jesus' prediction of the kingdom of God before recounting the transfiguration of Jesus, a healing miracle, and Jesus' teaching about the return of Elijah, humility and temptation.
+Jesus then predicts that the Son of Man will be betrayed, killed, and rise again.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 50 verses (49 verses in the Vulgate and its Douai-Rheims translation).

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: